bharatimalik/Speed_Camera_Violations/README.md

 [Dataset Source](https://data.cityofchicago.org/Transportation/Speed-Camera-Violations/hhkd-xvj4): The data reflects violations that occurred from July 1, 2014 until present, minus the most recent 14 days.

 ### Exploration Results
-Five distinct visualizations using Tableau that provide an effective overview of the data can be found [here](https://public.tableau.com/profile/bharati.malik#!/vizhome/Individual_Project_Visuals_1/SingleView).
+Five distinct visualizations using Tableau that provide an effective overview of the data can be found [here](https://public.tableau.com/profile/bharati.malik#!/vizhome/Individual_Project_Visuals_1/SingleView) on Tableau Public.

 Snapshot of the same is as follows:
 ![Image](https://github.com/bharatimalik/Speed_Camera_Violations/blob/master/Phase1.JPG)

 ## First Version

-In order to help Mayor of Chicago to make some informed decision based on the data, [here](https://public.tableau.com/profile/bharati.malik#!/vizhome/Individual_Project_Visuals_2/FindingsforMayorofChicago) is the first version of the analysis.
+In order to help Mayor of Chicago to make some informed decision based on the data, [here](https://public.tableau.com/profile/bharati.malik#!/vizhome/Individual_Project_Visuals_2/FindingsforMayorofChicago) is the first version of the analysis on Tableau Public.
 Snapshots of the same are also attached for each finding below:

 ### Finding 1